 It is noteworthy that, although the interest was to interview teachers that students considered to develop innovative practices, the questions focused specifically on the practices.
-It was not asked what innovation is, but how the teachers interviewed work, how their classes
+It was not asked what innovation is, but how the interviewed teachers work, how their classes are, their pedagogical choices.
+This choice was fundamental so that the answers were not restricted to trying to conceptualize innovation, but to listen to what they had to say about their practices.